Love Is Blind (Eve song)

-"Love Is Blind" is a song by American rapper Eve, released on August 31, 1999 as the second single from her debut studio album Let There Be Eve...Ruff Ryders' First Lady (1999).
+"Love Is Blind" is a song by American rapper Eve, released on December 9, 1999 as the third single from her debut studio album Let There Be Eve...Ruff Ryders' First Lady (1999).
 The song is directed toward a man who had been abusing Eve's best friend.

 In 2001, the official remix featuring American singer Faith Evans was released from Eve's second studio album Scorpion.

 Background

 When Eve and her best friend Andrea were in high school, Andrea was in love with a man, with whom she became pregnant.
 The man had become increasingly abusive toward Andrea, culminating in him severely injuring her in a case of domestic violence.
 It led Eve to write the song, in which she recounts the abuse and raps to the man who was responsible: "I don't even know you and I'd kill you myself / You played with her like a doll and put her back on the shelf / Wouldn't let her go to school and better herself / She had a baby by your ass and you ain't giving no help".
 The last verse of the song tells a fictional story in which Eve's friend has been killed by her partner and Eve exacts revenge by shooting and killing the abuser.